 - Trimble Juno

-The selection only supports 4 options, but they can be removed and put to your liking while retaining the selection by category.
-And in our example this is the chosen GPS sharing.
+The selection only supports 4 options, but they can be removed and put to taste, keeping the selection by category.
+And in our example this is the chosen GPS share.

 The information is provided by the manufacturers of the equipment, so if fault is their fault.